andreirtaylor/securedchat/README.md

 1. Confidentiality: The message and password (if selected below) are both encrypted when being sent between the client and server.
 2. Integrety: If selected this will ensure a encrypted check sum is sent along with the message.
 Note that the encryption of this check sum is exclusively to validate that the client is the origin of the message.
 It is not related to the Confidentiality of the message in any way.
-3. Authentication: if slected this will send a password as well as the message.
-This is encrypted only if the Confidentiality is selected above
+3. Authentication: if slected this will request a password on both client and server to validate each other before messages can be sent.
+This is encrypted only if the Confidentiality is selected above.

 These options are independent and must be agreed upon by both the client and the server.
 If there is not an agreement then no connection is made.